biblequiz/BibleQuiz.com/_pages/history/records.md

 ### Highest Individual Average

-In this case, the scores have not been altered.
-The reason for this is two-fold.
+No scores have been altered.
 The number of questions for a quiz-out is now 5, but the bonus points are now 20.
 To an extent, these factors off-set each other.
 Under this system, no new quizzer will ever break the record set by Kent Piacenti in 1999, however, Kent achieved his record with sixteen perfect games (160).
 Even under today's slighty relaxed standards, no one else has ever come close to his record.

 |        # | Year | Quizzer          | Team                                      | Total | Rounds |    Avg |
 | -------: | ---: | ---------------- | ----------------------------------------- | ----: | -----: | -----: |